 Since AP is not a top concern for a support Anivia, she can focus more on mana regeneration to make her crowd control abilities more spammable than they already are.
 She can also go for a tanky build that can afford to soak up lethal damage for your squishier teammates since she can get back up and resume the fight!

 Another “classic” hero, Ashe is the quintessential beginner champ.
-She has a rather straightforward kit coupled with great range.
-Her reputation as a utility champ comes from her passive, Frost Shot and Critical Slow.
+She has a rather straightforward kit coupled with a great range.
+Her reputation as a utility champ comes from her passive, Frost Shot, and Critical Slow.
 With attack speed items such as Blade of the Ruined King and Phantom Dancers, she can dish out consistent damage and slow from the backline.
 Last but not least, her Enchanted Crystal Arrow has the potential to stun key targets for up to 3.5 seconds.